utsavkarkee/photosync/docs/docs/guides/database-gui.md

 | Username             | `postgres`        |
 | Password             | `postgres`        |

-Click on "Save" to connect to the Immich database.
+Click on "Save" to connect to the  Photosync  database.